 - Granola with powdered milk

 - Peanut butter, almond butter or Nutella on Crackers

 - Oatmeal with powdered milk, cinnamon, and raisins.

 - Veggie Scramble (see recipe below)

 Instead of eating lunch proper, we keep our energy up by snacking throughout the day on high energy foods.
 If you bring a variety of nuts and fruits you can pick out a few to eat each day – that way you won’t get bored eating the same trail mix every day.
-You might like some of the following:

 - Dried fruit

 - Packaged fish and crackers (salmon and tuna both come in lightweight packets)